OctopusDeploy/docs/src/pages/docs/infrastructure/accounts/azure/index.md

 Click **SAVE AND TEST** to confirm the account can interact with Azure.
 Octopus will then attempt to use the account credentials to access the Azure Resource Management (ARM) API and list the Resource Groups in that subscription.
 You may need to include the appropriate IP Addresses for the Azure Data Center you are targeting in any firewall allow list.
 See [deploying to Azure via a Firewall](/docs/deployments/azure) for more details.

 :::div{.hint}
 A newly created Service Principal may take several minutes before the credential test passes.
-If you have double checked your credential values, wait 15 minutes and try again.
+If you have double-checked your credential values, wait 15 minutes and try again.
 :::

 ## Creating an Azure Management Certificate account {#azure-management-certificate}